 Starting January 15, 2016, the ACR discontinued support for browsers that do not meet minimum requirements for transmitting sensitive data.
 This is due to recent changes in regulations related to health care privacy and personal data security.
 After this date, the ACR will support only the following browsers:

-The ACR Practice Guidelines and Technical Standards help advance the science of radiology and improve the quality of service to patients.
+The ACR Practice Parameters and Technical Standards help advance the science of radiology and improve the quality of service to patients.
 They promote the safe and effective use of diagnostic and therapeutic radiology by describing specific training, skills and techniques.
 Learn more »

 The ACR 2017 Annual Meeting was interesting and fast-paced.
 The collaborative radiation oncology practice parameter for the year was approved by the Council Steering Committee and the Board of Chancellors, as was one medical physics technical standard.
 These two documents are already available on the ACR website, with an effective date of August 1, 2017.
 The remainder of the 2017 practice parameters and technical standards adopted at ACR 2017 go into effect on October 1, 2017, and will be available on the website on or before September 1, 2017.